 Unyielding community spirit

 Islington Festival of Music and Arts has its roots in a series of post-lockdown garden concerts in the summer of 2020.
-Emboldened by the display of community spirit, the now ten-day event brings together live classical music and fine art at various venues in the neighbourhood.
-The 2023 edition of the festival was inspired by Vincent van Gogh's “Starry Night over the Rhône”, featuring night-themed music, a spotlight on French works and wines, and more.
+Emboldened by the display of community spirit, the now multi-day event brings together live classical music and fine art at various venues in the neighbourhood.
+The 2024 edition of the festival revolved around the theme of the Homeland, exploring composers' relationships with their roots.
+Offbeat events such as live musical walks and yoga with live music are included in the programme as well.

 - Price: varies